Political History of Catalonia/ Catalunya. 18th Century.

 At the end of the 18th century, the vagaries of politics again affected the Catalans.
 For much of the 18th century, Spain had played second fiddle in the imperial struggles between Britain and France, and generally allied itself with its Bourbon neighbour.
 However, the French revolution of 1789 and the Republic’s hostility to religion and the monarchy prompted Spain to seek an accommodation with England.
 In 1793, Spain was at war with post-revolutionary France and large parts of Catalonia (which shared a common border with France) were occupied by French soldiers.
 Three years later, the pendulum swung again: Spain and France signed a peace treaty and Spain was again an ally of the French against the English.
 The result was a serious economic setback for Catalan interests with the English immediately blockading Cádiz, Barcelona, and South American ports and causing a commercial collapse.
 Unemployment suddenly rose, soup kitchens were set up in Barcelona, there were bread riots in the streets and Catalans reacted angrily against the French.

 The War of Independence against France was but a prelude for a century of extraordinary political, social and economic instability in Spain.
-It was a period in which Catalonia was to undergo profound changes and challenge the political authority of Castile, as we shall see.
+It was a period in which Catalonia was to undergo profound changes and challenge the political authority of Castile.
+See Catalonia: 19th-Century Politics.